 My cofounder Giovanni Donelli and I started the company in 2013 and through bootstrapping we’ve grown the team to 16 people across 5 countries.
 Our first year selling products was 2015 where we made $500,000 and we’ve grown that to $3.4 million in revenue last year.

-Jacob Montoya (from Colorado Springs, Colorado, USA) started FitSW: Personal Trainer Software over 5 years ago.
+Jacob Montoya (from Colorado Springs, Colorado, USA) started FitSW: Personal Trainer Software about 6 years ago.

 Hello!
 My name is Jacob Montoya and I am the founder of FitSW and its sister site FindTrainGain.
 With FitSW, we provide software to personal trainers to help them grow their businesses and enable them to use our technology to effectively manage their clients’ fitness.
 With FindTrainGain, we enable people searching for fitness help from all over the world to join a wide variety of Live Online Fitness Classes led by fun, energetic Fitness Instructors.